 - Organizational charts are in place to define the organizational structure, reporting lines, and responsibilities.
-These charts are communicated to employees and updated when necessary. - Documented job descriptions are in place to define the skills, responsibilities, and knowledge levels required for particular jobs and communicated to employees through the CDCK intranet. - Management reviews job descriptions annually and makes updates, if necessary. - An ISMC is in place to formulate and guide CDCK's strategy and manage security risks.
+These charts are communicated to employees and updated when necessary. - Documented job descriptions are in place to define the skills, responsibilities, and knowledge levels required for particular jobs and communicated to employees through the CDCK intranet. - Management reviews job descriptions semi-annually and makes updates, both to the job descriptions and to the organizational chart, if necessary. - An ISMC is in place to formulate and guide CDCK's strategy and manage security risks.